ember-learn/ember-blog/source/2019-05-12-the-ember-times-issue-98.md

 * 30-90 minute activities (new this year!)

 Whether you want to come enjoy the breathtaking views, make new Ember friends, or get the scoop on what's coming next—EmberCamp Chicago is the place to be!

 ---

 ## [Jabber away about Javascript 📻](https://twitter.com/samselikoff/status/1128351412881063937)

 A new podcast episode of [Javascript Jabber](https://twitter.com/JSJabber) has been released in which [Sam Selikoff](https://twitter.com/samselikoff) is interviewed by [AJ ONeal](https://twitter.com/solderjs) about **Ember** 🐹.
 They go into detail regarding how Sam got started working with Ember and they also talked a little bit about the **history of the Ember framework**.

 From the [shownotes](https://devchat.tv/js-jabber/jsj-364-ember-octane-with-sam-selikoff/):

-"Sam mentions some of the biggest advantages in using Ember, and what it should and should not be used for.
-He explains the architecture of Ember apps, addresses some of the performance concerns and then dives into Octane in detail."
+> Sam mentions some of the biggest advantages in using Ember, and what it should and should not be used for.
+He explains the architecture of Ember apps, addresses some of the performance concerns and then goes into Octane in detail.

 So make sure to check it out and [give it a listen 🎧](https://devchat.tv/js-jabber/jsj-364-ember-octane-with-sam-selikoff/)!
 You can tell us, and Sam, what you thought on the [#media channel](https://discordapp.com/channels/480462759797063690/486955806588403773/) on [Discord](https://discordapp.com/invite/zT3asNS).

 ---

 ## [Do or Donut, there is no Sizzlepie 🍩](https://twitter.com/emberweekend/status/1116022639015940096)

 The [Ember Weekend Podcast](https://twitter.com/emberweekend) released an episode last month in which Chase, Robert, and Jonathan chat about various topics such as: **an EmberConf recap** (including *secret Donut* info and *Sizzlepies*! 🥧), the **Octane preview** (including a [video](https://www.youtube.com/watch?v=BV09blWlc64) by [@gavinjoyce](https://twitter.com/gavinjoyce), [Embroider](https://github.com/embroider-build/embroider), as well as an [EmberMap video "An Intro to Broccoli.js"](https://embermap.com/topics/intro-to-broccoli)

 <!--alex ignore hostesses-hosts-->